palantir/atlasdb/docs/source/miscellaneous/doc/adr/0017-transactions3.md

 #### Deployment and testing

-Much of the work on transaction schema versions done during `_transactions2` was general, and can easily be repurposed.
+Much of the work on transaction schema versions done during _transactions2 was general, and can easily be repurposed.
-One can simply set the `targetTransactionsSchemaVersion` in their configuration to `3`, and we will (after going through the required schema lease process) use `_transactions3`.
+One can simply set the `targetTransactionsSchemaVersion` in their configuration to `3`, and we will (after going through the required schema lease process) use _transactions3.

-We have set up our existing transaction tests to become parameterised, and have run them with both `_transactions` (legacy) and `_transactions3`.
-Curiously, at the time `_transactions2` was written these were *not* wired up.
+We have set up our existing transaction tests to become parameterised, and have run them with both legacy and V3 transaction schemas.
+Curiously, at the time _transactions2 was written these were *not* wired up.
 We have also implemented a simulated test version of the consensus forgetting store that can forget values with configurable probability, and have used this to fuzz test the put-unless-exists table to give us stronger evidence that the protocol is safe, and that it is implemented correctly.